manceps/msoc19/README.md

-# msoc19
+# MSOC19
-Manceps Summer of Code - 2019
+Welcome to Manceps Summer of Code - 2019

+This repository is for project details and team collaboration